Concurrent Alcohol and Fentanyl Abuse

 Over time, someone can develop a tolerance to both alcohol and fentanyl.
-This means that larger quantities of the substances must be consumed to achieve the same desired effect.
+This means that larger quantities of the substances must be consumed in order to achieve the same desired effect.

-Treatment is typically a necessity for those who've found themselves dependent on one or both of these very potent and addictive substances.
-Treatment includes a number of facets, typically starting with detox and withdrawal.
+Addiction treatment is typically a necessity for those who’ve found themselves dependent on one or both of these very potent and addictive substances.
+Treatment is made up of a number of facets, typically starting with detox and withdrawal.

 Assessment and Detox

 It’s extremely important to detox and withdraw from alcohol under medical supervision, as withdrawal symptoms can be life-threatening.
 Ending use of fentanyl and alcohol without professional treatment is never advisable.
 Attempting to do so alone can result in extreme physical distress or death.

 Instead, someone dealing with addiction and dependence should seek an assessment from a medical or addiction professional.
 The assessment can:

 - Identify the level of fentanyl addiction and dependence.

 - Identify the level of alcohol addiction and dependence.